davidrobles/davidrobles.github.io/_posts/2014-06-05-estimating-pi-using-monte-carlo-simulation.md

 </script>

 Monte Carlo simulations are a class of computational algorithms that rely on repeated random sampling to approximate the optimal solution.
+Typically one runs computational trial runs, called **simulation**, driven by random number generators.

+Because each simulation is powered by random numbers, the results are noisy.
+For that reason, you'll want to run lots of simulations.
+As you'll see in a moment, we can easily simulate 100,000's of FILL to.

-They have a wide variety of applications, from problems too complex to solve analytically, to problems in which domain knowledge is either limited or hard to represent and formalize.
+Monte Carlo simulations a wide variety of applications, from problems too complex to solve analytically, to problems in which domain knowledge is either limited or hard to represent and formalize.
+One of the best examples to illustrate how Monte Carlo simulations work is approximating the value of

-### Applications

-Fill.
+\\(\pi\\).

 ### Solving Pi